konfig-dev/konfig-docs/docs/tutorials/quickstart-guide.md

 3. Signup for an account https://dash.konfigthis.com/signup.

-4. Login through the CLI
+4. Login through the CLI with `konfig login`

 ```bash
 ❯ konfig login